Home > Tours > Australia Tours > Queensland Tours > Longreach & Outback QLD Spectacular

 • Travel aboard a 5-star All Terrain Mercedes Benz Coach

-• 14 nights of exceptional hotel, lodge and resort accommodation
+• 14 nights of hotel, lodge and resort accommodation

 • Services of a professional 2 person crew consisting of a Tour Driver and Tour Director

-• Outback Spirit Explorer Pack featuring handy travel items
+• Outback Spirit Explorer Pack (for first-time travellers only)

 • Itinerary and inclusions subject to change